RatioInteractive/DevPractices/pages/project_kickoff_2.md

 Internal Kickoff Agenda
 -
+### Participants
-+ Participants: Core Project Team.
++ Core Project Team.
 + Should include: AM, PM, PS, QA, Lead Dev and/or Lead CRUX.
 + Can include: ES, remaining Engineering and/or CRUX and/or QA team members.

-### Agenda Topics:
+### Agenda Topics
 + Client Overview
 + Roles and Responsibilities
 + Tools/Rhythms